lndecastro/AI4EL/tempBook5/Module2_Daily_Assistant.md

 **Reflect:**

 - Which questions were harder than you expected?
-- Did AI identify any patterns in your answers — things you tend to avoid or repeat?
+- Did AI identify any patterns in your answers, such as things you tend to avoid or repeat?
 - What would you do differently in your next practice session?

 :::{important}